9dots/devBots/lesson_3.md

 # If/else Conditionals

 ####Learning Goals
-Students learn to read and write if/else conditionals.
+Students learn to read and write if/else conditionals to provide specific instructions.

 ####Explore
 Students will use if/else conditionals in their code to program specific instructions.